fluxcd/flagger/docs/gitbook/tutorials/canary-helm-chart.md

 --namepace=test
 ```

-Let's enable the load tester and deploy a new `frontend` version:
+Enable the load tester and deploy a new `frontend` version:

 ```bash
 helm upgrade -i frontend flagger/podinfo/ \